PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 13:31:55
+Last updated: 2024-04-02 13:33:58
-Random Quote: If I had only known, I would have been a locksmith. - Albert Einstein
+Random Quote: Decision is a risk rooted in the courage of being free. - Paul Tillich